2021 Annual Report

 This Annual Report begins with a moment of silence to recognize the contributions of one of our founders, Myron Nakata, 1955-2022.
 To me, Myron was a close friend and mentor.
 To the community, he was a leader, board member and donor.
 He was heroic and self-sacrificing.
 He was a great role model for all of us.
 We will miss Myron and vow with renewed vigor to serve our community as he would have us serve.

 2021 marked the second year of the COVID-19 Pandemic with Bizgenics continuing to position our programs to best serve.
 In many ways we find that the Pandemic has moved the world closer to us as most people adopted technology such video conferencing.
-There’s silver linings in every cloud.
+There’s a silver lining in every cloud.

 As always, I remain optimistic and thankful for all that we are given.
 Here’s to a terrific 2022.
 I look forward to serving with you.